-Knowledge about WHO recommendations toward PA in children and adolescents
+Knowledge about WHO recommendation toward PA in adolescents

-WHO recommends for children and adolescents to perform at least 60 minute of Moderate to Vigorous PA
+WHO recommends to perform at least 60 minute of PA

 Material: Happy feet log Daily journal for children and parents.
 Collect each experience, feeling, describing the activity.
-Using smartwatch to monitor the steps counts and physical activity.
-Methods: Initial discussion, content of WHO guidelines, Group activity, healthy homework Frequency : One lesson • Potential Curricular Links: Science, History -- -- ---------------------------------- --- --
+Using smartwatch to monitor the steps counts and physical activity Methods: Initial discussion, content of WHO guidelines, Group activity, healthy homework Frequency : Two lessons Timing : 60 minutes Potential Curricular Links: Science --- -- -------------------------------------- ------------------------------- ---

-Talking about what is physical activity?
+Talking about what is Physical activity?
 How much time does everyone spend in physical activity during the day?
 (Raise your hand) But how many minutes of PA every day?
-Draw a graph about the student answers.

-- Teacher starts to explain the recommended levels of PA necessary for each age groups (children, adolescents, adult) - Explain that every move counts for health www.everymove - 60 minute every day of PA are recommended for children and adolescent from 5 to 17 aged - Unstructured PA (e.g., active commuting to school, walking, riding, active play with friends) - Talking about timing, frequency and duration for PA.
+- Teacher start to explain the recommended levels of PA necessary for each age groups (children, adolescents, adult) - Explain that every move counts for health - 60 minute every day of PA are recommended for children and adolescent from 5 to 17 aged ref - Unstructured PA (e.g., active commuting to school, walking, riding, active play with friends) - Talking about timing, frequency and duration for PA.